 Why do I have to inject Humatrope?
 Why can't I just take a pill?

 What is Eli Lilly's response?

 Then there's the handling problem.
-If it gets jostled or shaken when it's being transported it's no more effective than a sink full or dishwater.
+If it gets jostled or shaken when it's being transported, it's no more effective than a sink full of dishwater.
 The same is true if it's left a room temperature for a few hours.
 Anyone who doesn't take meticulous care risks rendering it useless.